jooohyunpark/itp-wou-fall-2022/Note.md

 ### Dyanmic image path in Vue

 The imagePath is only rendered by Vue at runtime, Webpack has no chance of rewriting it.
-In your JS, use require('~assets/' + src) instead.
+Use combination of ```require('~assets/' + src)``` instead.
 This allows Webpack to return the correct static path.
 ```js
 // 404 error (x)
  <img :src="src" />